Time Operators of Harmonic Oscillators and Their Representations: Introduction

 One standard way of constructing time operators is to apply POVMs.
-The details are given in Section \ref{povm2}.
+The details are demonstrated in Section \ref{povm2}.
 Let $P$ be a POVM on a measurable space $(\Omega,\cB)$ associated with a self-adjoint operator $H$.
 We define